hongquanli/squid-tutorials/example_camera/README.md

 Full software under active development can be found at https://github.com/hongquanli/octopi-research

 ## Understanding the code
 To understand the structure of the code, refer to https://github.com/hongquanli/squid-tutorials/tree/main/example_led_control/software.
 After that the code here should be self-explanatory.
+If you have questions, feel free to reach out.